pepkit/looper/docs/pre-submission-hooks.md

 ### Shell command plugins

-In case you need more flexibility than a python function, you can also execute arbitrary commands as a pre-submission task.
+In case you need more flexibility than a Python function, you can also execute arbitrary commands as a pre-submission task.
 You define exactly what command you want to run, like this:

 ```yaml
 var_templates: